opalkonrad/copernicus_proxy/README.md

 sudo apt-get install libpq-dev libpython3.7-dev rabbitmq-server python-celery-common
 ```

 3. Copernicus Proxy requirements must also be installed.
-It can be done by the following commands executed in `copernicus_proxy/` (where the `requirements.txt` is located):
+It can be done by the following commands executed in the project root folder (where the `requirements.txt` is located):

 ```
 python3.7 -m pip install -r requirements.txt